WitnessAngel/witness-angel-cryptolib/docs/concepts.rst

 A witness angel device is itself a **local keyfactory trustee**, it can encrypt and sign data using its own digital keys.

-But real protection is provided by trustees called **keyguardians**, which are trusted third parties.
+But real protection is provided by trustees called **key guardians**, which are trusted third parties.
 Access to these remote trustees is generally done via Internet, even if other channels (e.g. usb devices temporarily plugged in) can be used too.

 Digital keys